 Descriptive Statistics

-It is used to simply and present the data.
+It is used to simply? simplify and present the data.
 Percentage method was utilized for finding the proportional contribution of different stakeholders in the respondent (Ishita et al., 2025).
 The formula is:

 Percentage= Component ValueTotal Value X 100